Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1 - WHIZ News

 Nimmo has reached base safely at least twice in all eight games the Mets have played.
 After getting three singles Wednesday, New York’s oft-smiling leadoff hitter is 13 for 28 (.464) with eight walks on the season.

-Realmuto walked and Segura singled against reliever Jeurys Familia in the seventh, putting runners on the corners with one out.
-Loup came on and induced a double-play grounder from pinch-hitter Didi Gregorius to hold the Phillies at bay.
+With runners at the corners and one out in the seventh, Loup induced a double-play grounder from pinch-hitter Didi Gregorius to hold the Phillies at bay.

+“It was a big spot in the game.
+It definitely got everybody going,” Loup said.
+“It got a good reaction out of the crowd, too.
+It’s nice to hear the fans out there and I think it gets the boys going a little extra.”

-With one out in the bottom of the inning, the Mets chased Wheeler following consecutive singles by Lindor and Smith.
+In the bottom half, the Mets chased Wheeler following consecutive singles by Lindor and Smith.
 Alonso lifted a sacrifice fly against reliever Sam Coonrod, extending the lead to 3-1.

 Wheeler was charged with three runs on 10 hits and one walk, fanning six.